liferay/liferay-mobile-sdk/ios/README.md

 file, use that file to open your project in Xcode.

-5. If you are importing dependencies as frameworks (`use_frameworks!` in Podfile), you need to import the `LRMobileSDK` like this:
+5. If you are importing dependencies as frameworks (`use_frameworks!` in Podfile), you need to import the `LRMobileSDK` module like this:

 	```objective-c
 	@import LRMobileSDK; // (Objective-C)